energyquantified/eq-python-client/docs/userguide/instances.rst

                tag="ecsr">,
             value=26542.6>>

-The resolution of the delivery defaults to being the Curve's resolution.
-Supply the ``frequency`` or ``time_zone`` parameters to change the resolution of the delivery.
-Load absolute with delivery in hourly frequency from instances with the ``ec`` tag:
+The resolution of the delivery defaults to the Curve's resolution.
+Change the frequency or time zone of the delivery by supplying the ``frequency`` or ``time_zone`` parameters, respectively.
+Note that you cannot use a frequency higher than the Curve's original frequency, and time zone conversion is supported only for curves with higher than daily frequency (> P1D).

+Load the absolute forecast with delivery in hourly frequency from instances with the ``ec`` tag:

    >>> from datetime import datetime
    >>> from energyquantified.time import Frequency